 Below you can find a sampling of things I’ve written, edited, or projects I’ve managed.
 This does not include my regular day-to-day editing job at Massive Science.
 All good articles on Massive are because of my strong, visionary editing.
-If you find a mistake in an article I wrote, that’s someone else’s fault.
+If you find a mistake in an article I wrote, I don’t know how it got there.

-You Are What You Meat (managing editor for Massive Science on short magazine covering the history, science, and impact of cellular agriculture aka lab-grown meat)
+You Are What You Meat (managing editor for Massive on short magazine covering the history, science, and impact of cellular agriculture aka lab-grown meat)

 Navigating the Challenges of Cell-Based Immunotherapies (interview article for Genetic Engineering and Biotechnology News on barriers preventing cell-based medicine like CAR-T from becoming widespread)